Physics Majors' Senior Research Project Abstracts

 Brandon Marsell, Stetson University, DeLand Fl.; Dr. Steven Tomczyk, High Altitude Observatory, Boulder, CO.

 The experiment consists of a glass cell containing sodium gas embedded in a pair of Helmholtz coils capable of producing around 200 Gauss.
-The cell is then illuminated with unpolarized light and a polarimeter used to measure the polarization state of the light scattered at 90° since this is the angle of light polarized at the solar limb.
-The set up allows for measurement of polarization state as a function of magnetic field.
+The cell is then illuminated with unpolarized light and a polarimeter is used to measure the polarization state of the light scattered at 90° since this is the angle of light polarized at the solar limb.
+The setup allows for the measurement of the polarization state as a function of the magnetic field.

 The results of the experiment reaffirmed the theoretical prediction of zero Stokes U and V polarization and an increase in Stokes Q polarization at a 0° increasing magnetic field for the D2 wavelength .

 Trujillo Bueno et al., Appl.
 JL.
 L53, 566 (2002).

 Brandon won the R. S. Jin Award (best oral presentation) at the Zone 6 SPS meeting on February 17, 2007 at the Florida Institute of Technology.
 The best of 16 presenters, Brandon even beat out five graduate students!

 Imaging the Magnetic Domains of Magnetotactic Bacteria Using Magnetic Force Microscopy